-In 2011, Rodriguez was the recipient of the "Mujeres Destacadas (Distinguished Women) Award" from El Diario La Prensa.
-Rodriguez earned a “Latina Excellence” Award in 2000 from Hispanic Magazine for her coverage of the Hispanic community.
-She was also honored by both the City of New York and the town of White Plans for prominently and proudly representing the Hispanic community in her work.
+Recognized regularly for her commitment to journalistic excellence and community service, Rodriguez was the recipient of the 2011 "Mujeres Destacadas (Distinguished Women) Award" from El Diario La Prensa.
+She also earned a “Latina Excellence” Award in 2000 from Hispanic Magazine for her coverage of the Hispanic community.
+She received multiple awards from the New York Police Department and the NYPD’s Hispanic Society, and has also been honored by the Drug Enforcement Administration, the Bronx Borough President, the City of New York, and the City of White Plains for prominently and proudly representing the Hispanic community in her professional and charitable endeavors.

 Rodriguez is involved with the Make-A-Wish Foundation of the Hudson Valley and supports the Cristian Rivera Foundation, an organization dedicated to finding a cure for a rare fatal brain tumor in young children.
 In addition, Rodriguez has worked extensively with the American Heart Association of Westchester.